c4pt000/NASA-distant-stars-to-view-h2o/README.md

 to bounce back as a receiver for chemical spectrual analysis at a distance

-to isolate what h2o would verify as under observable galactic spectrual analysis viewing the depths of outer space
+to isolate what h2o would verify as under observable galactic spectral analysis viewing the depths of outer space